 “TV is still the only medium that reaches 70 percent of the population within two weeks” – an interview with Ritter Sport Marketing Director Jürgen Hermann

 The Ritter Sport brand turns 105 this year.
 But the brand is anything but outdated.
 Most recently the long-standing Swabian company has surprised us with exciting cooperations, social media campaigns and product innovations.
-We asked Marketing Director Jürgen Hermann to explain the strategy and tell us what the company learned from the coup with their 2016 unicorn chocolate.
+We asked Ritter Sport Marketing Director Jürgen Hermann to explain the strategy and tell us what the company learned from the coup with their 2016 unicorn chocolate.

 Relevance for the consumer plays an incredibly significant role.
 Which means you have to offer the consumer something they like and something which means something to them but is also contemporary.
 It is equally important to be unique and that the originality of the brand, its genetic code, is always maintained – also in your communication activities.
 A good example of this are our railway station billboards with their cheeky slogans.

-How do you create a meaningful balance between regular reinvention and adherence to traditional brand elements?
+In Ritter Sport's marketing strategy, how do you create a meaningful balance between regular reinvention and adherence to traditional brand elements?

 If in doubt, it is far better to adhere to the brand’s core identity than initiate a forced reinvention if it just doesn’t fit to your core brand.
 An example: when thin and dark premium chocolate bars were quite the trend about ten years ago, we didn’t jump on board.
 Rather we made the pieces of our fine dark chocolate smaller (6x6 pieces instead of 4x4), but we kept the square shape and above all the thickness of the bars.
 This has been one of our most successful launches in the past five years.